-Packaging issues with the 2015 Limited Edition Silver Proof set have
+Packaging problems delay 2015 Limited Edition Silver Proof set

 Additional details as to issue price and product limit are forthcoming.